mikle97pir/damn-vulnerable-defi-solutions/README.md

 ### 14. **Puppet V3**

 This is a price manipultation attack similar to the previous Puppets.
 The main difference is that the price is time averaged, so it is necessary to wait a little after selling the tokens.

+You will need to enter a Mainnet RPC URL into the [puppet-v3.challenge.js](https://github.com/mikle97pir/damn-vulnerable-defi-solutions/blob/v3.0.0-solutions/test/puppet-v3/puppet-v3.challenge.js) file.

 Javascript: [test/puppet-v3/puppet-v3.challenge.js](https://github.com/mikle97pir/damn-vulnerable-defi-solutions/blob/v3.0.0-solutions/test/puppet-v3/puppet-v3.challenge.js)